 - o Validated phase: pipeACK >=(1/2)cwnd, or pipeACK is undefined.
-This is the normal phase, where cwnd is expected to be an approximate indication of the capacity currently available along the network path, and the standard methods are used to increase cwnd (currently [RFC5681]).
-The rule for transitioning to the non-validated phase is specified in section 4.4. - o Non-validated phase: pipeACK <(1/2)cwnd.
+This is the normal phase, where cwnd is expected to be an approximate indication of the capacity currently available along the network path, and the standard methods are used to increase cwnd (currently [RFC5681]). - o Non-validated phase: pipeACK <(1/2)cwnd.
 This is the phase where the cwnd has a value based on a previous measurement of the available capacity, and the usage of this capacity has not been validated in the pipeACK Sampling Period.
 That is, when it is not known whether the cwnd reflects the currently available capacity along the network path.
 The mechanisms to be used in this phase seek to determine a safe value for cwnd and an appropriate reaction to congestion.
-These mechanisms are specified in section 4.4.